 7. Train your team and provide support

-This can include skills-based training, such as CRM tutorials and practice sessions, that help sales reps use and update CRM data efficiently throughout the sales process.
+This can include skills-based training, such as CRM tutorials and practice sessions, that help deal teams use and update CRM data efficiently throughout the sales process.
 However, support should go beyond execution.

-It’s difficult to secure seller buy-in if they don’t see the value of clean data on their own performance and earnings.
-Training should also highlight the value of data in closing deals and the consequences when it gets neglected, so sellers themselves believe in the importance of data management.
+It’s difficult to secure buy-in if dealmakers don’t see the value of clean data on their own performance and earnings.
+Training should also highlight the value of data in closing deals and the consequences when it gets neglected, so dealmakers understand the importance of data management.

 8. Implement a data governance strategy

-Studies have shown that companies with poor-quality data are 450% more likely to say that there’s no one responsible for managing CRM data than companies with higher-quality data.
+Studies have shown that firms with poor-quality data are 450% more likely to say that there’s no one responsible for managing CRM data than companies with higher-quality data.

-A data governance strategy defines responsibilities and accountability for the data within the organization.
-It also takes into consideration data quality, security, and compliance to help your organization make the most of that data and ensure that it’s driving business outcomes.
+A data governance strategy defines responsibilities and accountability for the data within the firm.
+It also takes into consideration data quality, security, and compliance to help your firm make the most of that data and ensure that it’s driving business outcomes.

 9. Find the right data cleansing and enrichment tool